-- Keep it simple.
-The standard has enough complexity—don’t add to it
+1. Keep it simple.
+The standard has enough complexity—don’t add to it.

-- Pick an approach and stick with it—users want consistency, along with materiality
+2. Pick an approach and stick with it—users want consistency.

 - ASC 250-10-45-1 States: “A presumption exists that an accounting principle once adopted shall not be changed in accounting for events and transactions of a similar type.
 Consistent use of the same accounting principle from one accounting period to another enhances the utility of financial statements for users by facilitating analysis and understanding of comparative accounting data.”

-- Additionally, per ASC 250 Accounting Changes and Error Correction Definitions: “A change in the method of applying an accounting principle also is considered a change in accounting principle”
+- In addition, per ASC 250 Accounting Changes and Error Correction Definitions: “A change in the method of applying an accounting principle also is considered a change in accounting principle.”

-- Don’t worry about payment timing beyond beginning or end of month
+3. Don’t worry about payment timing beyond the beginning or end of the month.

-- Don’t forget we’re making assumptions in our application of 842
+4. Don’t forget, we’re making assumptions in our application of 842.

-- The rate applied has the biggest impact on present value...much bigger than exactly when a payment is made within the period
+5. The rate applied has the biggest impact on present value—much bigger than exactly when a payment is made within the period.

-- For example, on a 60-month lease, the difference between beginning and end of period has less than 0.2% impact in incremental borrowing rate to arrive at the same present value.
+- For example, on a 60-month lease, the difference between the beginning and end of the period has less than a 0.2% impact in incremental borrowing rate to arrive at the same present value.
 As a reference point, keep in mind the treasury risk-free rate increased by twice that amount in the first two months of 2021 for a five-year lease.